KSSK-FM: History

 KSSK-FM was originally licensed with the call letters KULA on 92.9 MHz, and made its debut broadcast on December 30, 1976.
 At the time it was the sister station to KAHU (940 AM, later KKNE).
-KULA began as an automated station playing Top 40 music provided by TM Programming.
+KULA began as an automated station playing contemporary hit radio music provided by TM Programming.
 Its daily operations were run by one of its only two employees: Kawika Maszak, who programmed the automation computer to play commercial breaks.

 In 1979, Heftel Broadcasting purchased KULA, pairing it with KSSK, which Heftel had owned since 1965.
 The company was owned by Cecil Heftel, a Hawaii businessman and one-time congressman.
 Heftel moved the station's studios to Honolulu and ended the automation, hiring a staff of DJs.
-The format later switched to soft adult contemporary using the slogan "Light Rock, Less Talk."
+The format later switched to soft adult contemporary using the slogan "Light Rock, Less Talk".
 In the late 1980s, KULA moved back to Top 40, becoming KXPW ("Power 92"), under long time Top 40 programmer Jay Stone.
 KXPW later re-branded to "92X", with initially Dean Stevens, and later, Brad Barrett as program director.

 In 1993, New-Tex Communications bought both KSSK and KXPW for $7.5 million, and changed KXPW's call letters to KSSK-FM.
 At the time, the AM station was the market's #1 rated station, and the new owners wanted to capitalize on that success, especially as music listening was shifting to FM.
 The station moved back to an adult contemporary format, and began simulcasting part of the day with KSSK, including the top-rated "Perry & Price" morning show.
 Eventually, the simulcast was expanded to a 24-hour operation.

 In 2000, Clear Channel Communications acquired KSSK-AM-FM.
 In 2014, the company was renamed iHeartMedia, Inc.